ACADIA Pharmaceuticals (NASDAQ:ACAD) Reaches New 1-Year High at $28.05

 Shares of ACADIA Pharmaceuticals Inc. (NASDAQ:ACAD – Get Rating) reached a new 52-week high during trading on Thursday .
 The stock traded as high as $28.05 and last traded at $27.26, with a volume of 20544 shares traded.
 The stock had previously closed at $27.22.

 ACAD has been the subject of several research reports.
-Zacks Investment Research upgraded shares of ACADIA Pharmaceuticals from a “sell” rating to a “hold” rating and set a $28.00 price target for the company in a report on Wednesday, March 23rd.
-JMP Securities decreased their price target on shares of ACADIA Pharmaceuticals from $42.00 to $35.00 and set a “market outperform” rating for the company in a report on Tuesday, March 1st.
-Mizuho decreased their price target on shares of ACADIA Pharmaceuticals from $33.00 to $28.00 and set a “neutral” rating for the company in a report on Thursday, March 3rd. raised their price target on shares of ACADIA Pharmaceuticals from $26.00 to $30.00 and gave the stock a “hold” rating in a report on Wednesday, December 22nd.
-Finally, HC Wainwright upgraded shares of ACADIA Pharmaceuticals from a “neutral” rating to a “buy” rating and lifted their target price for the company from $18.00 to $36.00 in a research note on Wednesday, February 9th.
+HC Wainwright upgraded shares of ACADIA Pharmaceuticals from a “neutral” rating to a “buy” rating and raised their price target for the stock from $18.00 to $36.00 in a report on Wednesday, February 9th.
+Morgan Stanley reiterated a “hold” rating and issued a $24.00 target price on shares of ACADIA Pharmaceuticals in a research note on Friday, March 18th.
+Bank of America lifted their target price on shares of ACADIA Pharmaceuticals from $28.00 to $32.00 and gave the company a “neutral” rating in a research note on Tuesday, December 21st.
+Royal Bank of Canada lifted their target price on shares of ACADIA Pharmaceuticals from $32.00 to $34.00 and gave the company an “outperform” rating in a research note on Tuesday, December 21st.
+Finally, Citigroup lifted their target price on shares of ACADIA Pharmaceuticals from $30.00 to $32.00 in a research note on Tuesday, March 1st.
 Twelve equities research analysts have rated the stock with a hold rating and nine have issued a buy rating to the company’s stock.
 According to data from MarketBeat, the company presently has an average rating of “Hold” and a consensus price target of $29.04.

 The stock’s 50-day moving average price is $25.23 and its 200 day moving average price is $22.11.